 An optional small subscription fee has been introduced in 2017 to contribute toward ongoing site running costs and ensure the site is sustainable into the future.

-The sixty-five or so day walk routes on WalkGPS total over 1000km of bushwalking opportunities which are mostly not documented elsewhere.
+The seventy or so day walk routes on WalkGPS total over 1000km of bushwalking opportunities which are mostly not documented elsewhere.
 True to bushwalking tradition, and similar to the bushwalks in that wonderful 1985 book “Forests on Foot…” (Meney & Brown) produced by the then Campaign to Save Native Forests, many of the routes include cross-country (off-track) walking.
 The majority of the routes were initially explored by myself and not previously published.
 The walk pages are the product of several thousand kilometres of mostly solo reconnaissance walking; They are not one-off ‘trip reports’, but are based on multiple visits to each of the areas to re-test and optimise every route for walking enjoyment.

 Despite the popularity of some routes over many years, the cross-country walking activity in this region has amply proven to be minimum impact and sustainable.
 The walks are mainly through the mixed jarrah-marri eucalypt forest and wandoo woodlands in the parks and state forests of the Darling Range.
 Bushwalking is best done in the cooler months from mid-April to late November and especially in spring (September-November) when Western Australia’s unique wildflowers are also at their best and the granite outcrops become richly coloured with mosses, lichens and sundews.
 The southwestern area of Australia (with the notable exception of the Stirling Range) mainly lacks the dramatic scenery of the more popular walking areas such as the Blue Mountains of NSW, the Tasmanian wilderness or the ‘tramping’ environment of New Zealand, but the beauty of the woodlands, the wildflowers and the granite outcrops of the monadnocks offer the bushwalker their own special rewards.